samatha-93/Responsive-image-gallery/README.md

 # Day 3 - Responsive Image Gallery

-This is a responsive image gallery using **CSS Grid**, built as part of my 30-Day Frontend Developer Challenge.
+This is a responsive image gallery using **CSS Grid**, built as part of my practice.
 ## 🔥 What I Learned

 - CSS Grid for responsive layout